silvereh/silvereh.github.io/en/_posts/2020-02-04-streamline-your-web-development-with-gulp.md

   }
 ```

-By calling the reload function at the end of our watcher function, we ensure that after our changes have been processed, the browser page will be reloaded.
+By calling the reload function at the end of our `watch()` function, we ensure that after our changes have been processed, the browser page will be reloaded.

 ```javascript
   gulp.watch([PATHS.HTML.SRC, PATHS.JS.SRC]).on('change', reload);